How Ovarian Reserve Impacts Fertility

 Why measure ovarian reserve?

-Ovarian reserve provides an estimate of the number and quality of remaining eggs in a woman, and how well the ovarian follicles are responding to the hormonal signals from the brain.
-There are a number of tests known as ovarian reserve tests (ORTs), have been developed to help predict ovarian reserve and thus reproductive potential.
+Ovarian reserve provides an estimate of the number of remaining eggs in a woman, and how well the ovarian follicles are responding to the hormonal signals from the brain.
+There are a number of tests known as ovarian reserve tests (ORTs), which have been developed to help assess egg quantity and response to fertility treatment.

 Ovarian Reserve Tests

 Ovarian reserve tests are markers that provide an estimate of a woman's remaining pool of eggs.
 One common way to test ovarian reserve is by measuring hormone blood levels.